neilnarayan44/jupyter_notebooks/README.md

 3. Random Forest Relaxed Ball and Stick - this refers to the random forest regressor being used to fit the relaxed ball and stick model to the MRI data.
 4. MLP Relaxed Ball and Stick - this refers to the MLP regressor being used to fit the relaxed ball and stick model to the MRI data.

-https://github.com/neilnarayan44/dmipy.git
+The modified Dmipy code for the relaxed ball and stick model is contained in this repository: https://github.com/neilnarayan44/dmipy.git